tokenized/docs/example-registries.md

 4. Removal

 ### 1. Establishment
-The Establishment action shows the Tokenized Smart Contract where a Registry has been created.
-When a Tokenized Smart Contract is told to look for a registry, it expects to see an Establishment transaction as the first action occurring at that addresss.
+The Establishment action shows the Tokenized smart contract where a Registry has been created.
+When a Tokenized smart contract is told to look for a registry, it expects to see an Establishment transaction as the first action occurring at that addresss.

 <img src="https://raw.githubusercontent.com/tokenized/docs/master/images/establishment-action.svg?sanitize=true" alt="Establishment action" align="middle">